fbpx

 Summary of Outcomes 2023

-Catch Summary.
+Catch summary.
 A summer survey catch trip was successfully run over 5 days (23-27th Feb 2023) resulting in 24 kea captured (including 4 recaptures), banded and transmitters fitted to three adults (1 female and 2 males).
 This brings the total number of birds banded since the start of the project to 199 and transmittered birds to 40 with 15 still in active mode across the year.

 Transmitter status.
 Tracking of transmitters was carried out eight times across the year (4 tracking flights and 4 on foot by tracking teams) in February, April (flight), May, September (flight), October (flight) and November(flight).